The Most Effective Treatment for Skin Cancer

 By choosing a Fellowship-trained Mohs surgeon, you can be assured that you will receive the highest standard of quality and expertise as well as an optimal outcome.
 Mohs micrographic surgery has set a new standard for skin cancer treatment, but not all physicians performing this Mohs surgery receive the same level of training.

-At The Skin Surgery Center, Dr. Barry Leshin, Dr. John G. Albertini, Dr. Daniel Pearce, Dr. Gerardo Marrazzo, Dr. Christopher R. Urban, Dr. David W. Corbett, Dr. Brian Leach, Dr. E. Eugene Bain III, and Dr. Landon E. Stigall have all earned the highest degree of Mohs surgery qualification by completing an American College of Mohs Surgery approved fellowship.
-Additionally, Dr. Albertini is a past president of the ACMS and Dr. Leshin is the current president.
+At The Skin Surgery Center, Dr. John G. Albertini, Dr. Daniel Pearce, Dr. Gerardo Marrazzo, Dr. Christopher R. Urban, Dr. Brian Leach, Dr. E. Eugene Bain III, Dr. Evan Stiegel, Dr. Landon E. Stigall, Dr. Mario V. Mitkov, and Dr. Stephanie Howerter have all earned the highest degree of Mohs surgery qualification by completing an American College of Mohs Surgery approved fellowship.
+Additionally, Dr. Albertini is a past president of the ACMS.
 To learn more about the ACMS fellowship training program, click HERE.

 What is Mohs Surgery?